sos-berlin/js7-api-schemas/src/main/resources/raml/api/documentation/dailyplan/orders/late.md

 <td>optional, boolean</td>

 <td>If true filters all orders that are late.
-Late means that the actual time is after the planned time+2 minutes. </td>
+Late means that the current time is after the planned time+2 minutes. </td>

 <td></td>